 Mom has been in a semi-comatose state ever since Wednesday evening.
 She’s at home, in bed, (mostly) peacefully resting.
 Mostly unconscious and unresponsive.
 Dying, in other words.
 It’s something we all knew was coming.
 Especially during this last month, when her decline suddenly surged from a slow and steady deterioration to noticeable changes with every visit.
 The last… Continue reading Waiting To Die.

-Moving someone with brain cancer requires packing most things at the last minute so the Cancer Patient doesn’t get too disorientated.
-No matter how long you try to delay the packing, be aware that the Cancer Patient will continue looking for their belongings once they’ve been boxed up, no matter how many times they are told such… Continue reading Notes on Moving Someone with Brain Cancer (for the second time in three months)
+Moving someone with brain cancer requires packing most things at the last possible minute so the Cancer Patient doesn’t get too disorientated.
+No matter how long you try to delay the packing, be aware that the Brain Cancer Patient will begin looking for their belongings immediately once they’ve been boxed up, no matter how many times they… Continue reading Notes on Moving Someone with Brain Cancer (for the second time in three months)

 When I was a little girl, I would sit on my parents’ bed and watch my mother go through her ritual of getting dressed in the morning.
 She was the type of woman who put a lot of care and effort into what she looked like.
 I was raised thinking you should always be on a diet and you should always take at least… Continue reading Appearances